razibhossain50/mawami/context.md

 npm run lint     # Run ESLint
 ```

-This context provides a comprehensive overview of the Finder matrimony platform, its architecture, components, and development guidelines for efficient collaboration and maintenance.
+This context provides a comprehensive overview of the Mawami matrimony platform, its architecture, components, and development guidelines for efficient collaboration and maintenance.

 ---